-NER 300 is one of the world's largest funding programmes for innovative low-carbon energy demonstration projects.
-The programme is conceived as a catalyst for the demonstration of environmentally safe carbon capture and storage (CCS) and innovative renewable energy (RES) technologies on a commercial scale within the European Union.
+NER 300 is a funding programme pooling together about EUR 2 billion for innovative low-carbon energy demonstration projects.
+The programme has been conceived as a catalyst for the demonstration of environmentally safe Carbon Capture and Storage (CCS) and innovative renewable energy (RES) technologies on a commercial scale within the European Union.

 Renewable energy technologies